platformsh/platformsh-docs/src/configuration/services/mongodb.md

 # MongoDB (Database service)

 MongoDB is a cross-platform document-oriented database.

-It's classified as a NoSQL database.
+See the [MongoDB documentation](https://docs.mongodb.com/manual/) for more information.

 ## Supported versions